 The Best Streets for Bar Hopping in San Francisco

-Polk Street is a full city sampler just made for bar hopping the entire night away.
-Start with great happy hour specials at Blur (1121 Polk St.) and Vertigo (1160 Polk St.) before heading up to the Kozy Kar (1548 Polk St.) to meet the creative set.
-On the other side of Broadway, classy lounge Royal Oak (2201 Polk St.) and dance friendly Rouge (1500 Broadway) hold it down.
-If you get hungry, pop over to Nick's Crispy Tacos for a Taco Nick's Way (inside Rouge).
+Polk Street is a full city sampler perfect for bar hopping the entire night away.
+Start at Kozy Kar (1548 Polk St.) to meet the creative set.
+On the other side of Broadway, dance-friendly Rouge (1500 Broadway) holds it down.
+Pop over to Nick's Crispy Tacos for a Taco Nick's Way (inside Rouge) if you get hungry.
 The 19 Polk Muni bus runs the length of this nightlife district while the California Street cable car line will drop you right in the middle of it.

 This Marina District stretch has a distinctly casual collegiate vibe with its many sports bars and local watering holes.
-To chat up the friendly locals, drop into the historic dive bar Bus Stop (1901 Union St.) or Bar None (1980 Union St.), where a variety of bar games await.
-Get your craft beer craving fixed at The Brick Yard (1787 Union St.) and sample Northern California vino at West Coast Wine and Cheese (2165 Union St.), all easily accessible from downtown on the 41 or 45 Muni Bus.
+To chat up the friendly locals, drop into the historic dive bar Bus Stop (1901 Union St.), where a variety of bar games await, or sample Northern California vino at West Coast Wine and Cheese (2165 Union St.).
+The neighborhood is easily accessible from downtown on the 41 or 45 Muni Bus.

 This area is home to San Francisco institutions like Vesuvio (255 Columbus Ave.), where the Beat poets used to gather for drinks, as well as Tosca Café (242 Columbus Ave.), where opera music plays while you enjoy spiked cappuccinos enjoyed in lush leather booths.
-Over at Doc's Lab (124 Columbus Ave.), local musical and comedic talent perform nightly, while festive locals rage at the Comstock Saloon (155 Columbus Ave.).
+Festive locals rage at the Comstock Saloon (155 Columbus Ave.).
 To completely ditch the crowds, tuck into 15 Romolo (15 Romolo Pl.) for a cocktail.
 Take the 30 Stockton Muni bus from downtown and step off on Broadway.

 San Francisco’s alternative scene is on full display on Haight Street.
-Check out the artsy design of NOC NOC (557 Haight St.) or the die-hard regular crowd at Molotov's (582 Haight St.) before heading over to Nickies (466 Haight St.) or the Peacock Lounge (552 Haight St.) for some dancing.
+Check out the artsy design of NOC NOC (557 Haight St.) or the die-hard regular crowd at Molotov's (582 Haight St.) before heading over to Nickie's (466 Haight St.) for some dancing.
 The 7 Haight Muni bus gets you here from Market Street in a snap.

 This strip on the edge of SoMa is home to a number of incredible clubs.
 Feel the music—literally—at Audio Discotech (316 11th St.), with its powerful, one-of-a-kind sound system.
 See everything from a battle of the bands to burlesque at DNA Lounge (375 11th St.).
 Halcyon SF (314 11th St.) has hosted some of the biggest names in house and electronica, and LGBT-favorite Oasis (298 11th St.) always has some outrageous entertainment.
-At cross streets along the way, you can find the trendy VERSO (1525 Mission St.) and the definitely not country Holy Cow Nightclub (1535 Folsom St.).
+Along the way, you can find the definitely not country Holy Cow Nightclub (1535 Folsom St.).

 Centered on Market Street where the Castro, Lower Haight and Mission Districts all come together, Duboce Triangle is a bustling nightlife area.
-Experience the vintage cool of dive bar Lucky 13 (2140 Market St.) or catch a live band at classic music venue Café Du Nord (2174 Market St.) before storming the mic yourself at the Mint Karaoke Lounge (1942 Market St.).
+Catch a live band at classic music venue Café Du Nord (2174 Market St.) before storming the mic yourself at the Mint Karaoke Lounge (1942 Market St.).
 Churchill (198 Church St.) and Blackbird (2124 Market St.) are friendly local bars worth checking out as well.
 Get here on the elegant F Market streetcar from downtown.

 Most people need a stiff drink after shopping till they drop.
 Luckily, the Union Square area transforms into a popping nightlife district after the sun goes down.
-Home to stylish lounges like Hawthorn (46 Geary St.), drinking dens like John Foley's Irish House (243 O’Farrell St.), which has live music nightly and hosts a dueling piano bar downstairs, plus nightclubs perched on top of historic hotels like the Starlight Room (450 Powell St.) and Cityscape Lounge (333 O'Farrell St.), Union Square will have you set for the night.
+Home to stylish lounges like Hawthorn (46 Geary St.), lus nightclubs perched on top of historic hotels like Cityscape Lounge (333 O'Farrell St.), Union Square will have you set for the night.
 Micro-brew fans should check out the selection at the Golden Gate Tap Room (449 Powell St.) and swing by the in-house brewery in Bartlett Hall (242 O’Farrell St.)

-Stretching from the Castro to the Marina, Divisadero is packed with hip bars and cocktail lounges that make for some top notch bar hopping.
-DJs and local live music are usually spicing things up at the Madrone Art Bar (500 Divisadero St.), while over at Bar 821 (821 Divisadero St.) you can sample the city’s biggest selection of Fernet, a San Francisco favorite.
-Mini Bar SF (837 Divisadero St.) is cozy and showcases local artists while The Page (298 Divisadero St.) offers pool tables and foosball.
+Stretching from the Castro to the Marina, Divisadero is packed with hip bars and cocktail lounges that make for some top-notch bar hopping.
+DJs and local live music are usually spicing things up at the Madrone Art Bar (500 Divisadero St.),.
+Mini Bar SF (837 Divisadero St.) is cozy and showcases local artists, Horsefeather (528 Divisadero) is a casual neighborhood cocktail gathering place, while The Page (298 Divisadero St.) offers pool tables and foosball.
 The 24 Divisadero Muni bus runs the entire street.